-And in perhaps our most significant development, which proved to be a world-first, our animal-free tests were recognised at a regulatory level by the OECD and the European Chemicals Agency (ECHA).
+And in perhaps our most significant development, which proved to be a world-first, our animal-product-free tests were recognised at a regulatory level by the OECD and the European Chemicals Agency (ECHA).
 Top funding bodies Innovate UK and the European Horizon 2020 programme supported our work.
 For XCellR8 clients, this overcomes the inherent conflict in achieving the safety demands of EU REACH regulations and the ethical demands of the EU Cosmetic Regulation.

 Put simply, we believe that safety and efficacy tests that use human cells are more accurate and reproducible than any animal test, and are delighted to have regulatory recognition of this.